Humberto de Alencar Castelo Branco: Political career

 Thereafter, Castelo Branco dropped all pretense of democracy.
 On October 27, 1965, he issued the Second Institutional Act, which abolished all existing political parties, restored his emergency powers, and extended his term to 1967.
 The numerous political parties were replaced with only two: the pro-government National Renewal Alliance Party (ARENA) and the opposition Brazilian Democratic Movement (MDB).
 In 1967, he convened an extraordinary commission of jurists that drafted a highly authoritarian constitution.

 Castelo Branco issued many repressive laws, most notably a highly draconian press law (Lei de Imprensa) near the end of his term.
 This law continued to be valid in Brazil until 2009, when it was struck down by Brazil's Supreme Federal Court.

-He was succeeded in Presidency by Costa e Silva at midnight on March 15, 1967.
+He was succeeded in the Presidency by Costa e Silva at midnight on March 15, 1967.

 Castelo Branco promoted government intervention into the economy (e.g., shutting down by decree the country's flag carrier, Panair do Brasil).
-Castelo Branco's government, unlike previous directly elected Presidents Juscelino Kubitschek, Jânio Quadros and João Goulart, was bankrolled from the start by the credits and loans from World Bank, International Monetary Fund and massive investment from multinational American companies, which saw the Brazilian right-wing military dictatorship as a new, economically stable Western ally against international communism in Latin America during the Cold War.
+Castelo Branco's government unlike those of previous presidents was bankrolled from the start by the credits and loans from World Bank, International Monetary Fund and massive investment from multinational American companies, which saw the Brazilian right-wing military dictatorship as a new, economically stable Western ally against international communism in Latin America during the Cold War.

 Death

-Four months after leaving the Presidency, Castelo Branco died in a midair collision of small aircraft near Fortaleza on 18 July 1967.
+Four months after leaving the Presidency, Castelo Branco died in a midair collision of Piper PA-23 aircraft near Fortaleza on 18 July 1967.